oconnor0/BeaconRoad/Pregens/HumanWizard.md

     - **Bargain.** You have made a pact with some powerful entity to channel its power - in exchange.
             - *You suffer other consequences instead of taking stress to use rituals or cast spells.
 Is this health, coin, luck, relationships, mishaps?*
             - *Work with the GM to define your pact and your first spell.*
+            - *Instead of taking Stress when you use a Power, lose [d4] HP per Stress in the power's cost.*
     - **Connected.** During downtime, you get **+1 result level** when you **acquire an asset** or **reduce heat**.
         - *Your array of connections can be leveraged to loan assets, pressure a vendor to give you a better deal, intimidate witnesses, etc.*
 - Powers: